Last Updated on

 It’s normal that your thoughts will wander during mindfulness meditation.
 At times, it might feel like a constant battle to maintain focus on your breathing.
 Don’t worry – that’s normal.
-Instead of struggling against your thoughts, simply notice them, without judgement.
-Acknowledge that your mind has wandered, and return your attention to breathing.
+Instead of struggling against your thoughts, simply notice them, without judgment.
+Acknowledge that your mind has wandered and return your attention to breathing.
 Expect to repeat this process again and again.

 This worksheet has so much potential to help with anxiety because mindfulness meditation is a powerful tool.
-Those who practice it regularly boost their awareness and improve their ability to remain objective and neutral to what is happening around them, even if they’re caught in a hurricane of emotions, thoughts, and actions – especially in these scenarios, actually!
+Those who practice it regularly boost awareness and improve the ability to remain objective and neutral to what is happening around them, even when caught in a hurricane of emotions, thoughts, and actions.

 If this worksheet has piqued your interest, click here to view, download, or print it for yourself.